hamidgasmi/training.computerscience.cloud.aws/README.md

 </details>

 <details>
 <summary>Routing Policies</summary>
 - Simple Routing policy:
-	- It's a single record with a hosted zone (Error for a new 2nd record with the same type and domain name)
+	- It's a single record with multiple values a hosted zone (Error for a new 2nd record with the same type and domain name)
 	- It can contain multiple values (IP addresses) or
 	- It can also contain a single AWS resource as an alias type record (1 LB, 1 S3 Bucket Endpoint, 1 VPC Endpoint...)
 	- It returns to a DNS query all the values in a random order (the client can select the appropriate one)